German invasion of Belgium (1940): Belgium's strained alliances

 The Belgian strategy for a defence against German aggression faced political as well as military problems.
 In terms of military strategy, the Belgians were unwilling to stake everything on a linear defence of the Belgian–German border, in an extension of the Maginot Line.
 Such a move would leave the Belgians vulnerable to a German assault in their rear, through an attack on the Netherlands.
 Such a strategy would also rely on the French to move quickly into Belgium and support the border garrisons there.

 Belgium was wary of continuing its existing treaty alliance with France, the Franco-Belgian Accord of 1920 concluded on 7 September that year.
 Marshal Philippe Pétain had suggested to execute in case of war a French strike at Germany's Ruhr area using Belgium as a spring-board, in October 1930 and again in January 1933.
 Belgium feared it would be drawn into a war regardless, and sought to avoid that eventuality.
 The Belgians also feared being drawn into a war as a result of the French–Soviet pact of May 1935.
 The Franco-Belgian agreement stipulated Belgium was to mobilise if the Germans did, but what was not clear was whether Belgium would have to mobilise in the event of a German invasion of Poland.

 The Belgians much preferred an alliance with the United Kingdom.
 The British had entered the First World War in response to the German violation of Belgian neutrality.
 The Belgian southern North Sea (often imprecisely referred to as "Channel") ports had offered the German Imperial Navy valuable bases, and their possible occupation would offer the German Kriegsmarine and the Luftwaffe bases to engage in strategic offensive operations against the United Kingdom in a coming conflict.
 The UK would thus seem to have a vested interest in protecting the area.
 However, the British government paid little attention to the concerns of the Belgians.
 This lack of commitment ensured the Belgian withdrawal from the Western Alliance, the day before the remilitarisation of the Rhineland.
 The lack of opposition to the remilitarisation served to convince the Belgians that France and Britain were unwilling to fight for their own strategic interests, let alone Belgium's.
 The Belgian General Staff was determined to fight for its own interests, alone if necessary.

 The changing Belgian attitudes were also determined by fundamental internal social developments.
-The Flemish Movement became evermore powerful and was by its nature averse to French influences.
+The Flemish Movement became ever more powerful and was by its nature averse to French influences.
 In 1935, the socialist Paul-Henri Spaak came to power and had to appease a strong pacifist wing in his party.
 At the same time, the Walloons vehemently objected to any strategy abandoning most French-speaking areas to the Germans.